 For most homeowners, having one of your window’s smashed, as unlikely as it may be, can be a very traumatising experience.
 What’s important to keep in mind should this happen, however, is to remain calm and keep a level head so as to not make any reckless decisions.
-As one of Bristol’s most trusted and experience window installers, we at Associated Windows have unfortunately heard our fair share of horror stories in which local residents have suffered a smashed window.
+As one of Bristol’s most trusted and experienced window installers, we at Associated Windows have unfortunately heard our fair share of horror stories in which local residents have suffered a smashed window.

 To help prepare you on the rare chance you find yourself experiencing similar circumstances, we’ve outlined the correct steps to take in our dedicated crisis guide.

 Ensure that your home is secure outside of the smash

 The first thing to do in the event of a shattered window is to carefully secure your property as soon as possible.
 Providing you’re comfortable doing so, it’s important to safely pick up and get rid of any broken shards, checking the areas directly either side of the window frame to avoid any nasty injuries later.
 All that’s required is a simple vacuum in and around said areas.
 It’s no secret that a broken window will compromise your home’s overall security, so we recommend calling up a double glazier for a replacement promptly.

 Particularly if the smash has occurred late in the night, there’s a greater need to secure the premises even if the fix is just temporary.
-Most locksmiths can provide an emergency “board up” service providing that your window’s locks are still under warranty.
+If you’re wondering how to board up a smashed window, most locksmiths can provide an emergency “board up” service providing that your window’s locks are still under warranty.
 This acts as a quick and effective way to protect your home until you can replace the smashed window fully.

 Inform the police as soon as possible!